-- .q The Diversity Data Officer shall invite members of the workforce to provide diversity data in respect of themselves to the Diversity Data Officer using the model questionnaire in Section 7 of the BSB's Supporting Information on the BSB Handbook Equality Rules, which is available on the BSB's website; - .r The Diversity Data Officer shall ensure that such data is anonymised and that an accurate and updated summary of it is published on chambers or BSB entity's website every three years.
-If chambers or the BSB entity does not have a website, the Diversity Data Officer shall make such data available to the public on request; - .s The published summary of anonymised data shall: - .i removed; - .ii exclude diversity data in relation to any characteristic where there is a real risk that individuals could be identified, unless all affected individuals consent; and - .iii subject to the foregoing, include anonymised data in relation to each characteristic, categorised by reference to the job title and seniority of the workforce. - .t The Diversity Data Officer shall: - .i ensure that chambers or BSB entity has in place a written policy statement on the collection, publication, retention and destruction of diversity data which shall include an explanation that the provision of diversity data is voluntary;

-.iii ask for explicit consent from the workforce to the provision and processing of their diversity data in accordance with the written policy statement and these rules, in advance of collecting their diversity data.
+- .q The Diversity Data Officer shall invite members of the workforce to provide diversity data in respect of themselves to the Diversity Data Officer using the model questionnaire in Section 7 of the BSB's Supporting Information on the BSB Handbook Equality Rules, which is available on the BSB's website; - .r The Diversity Data Officer shall ensure that such data is anonymised and that an accurate and updated summary of it is published on chambers' or BSB entity's website every three years.
+If chambers or the BSB entity does not have a website, the Diversity Data Officer shall make such data available to the public on request; - .s The published summary of anonymised data shall: - .i removed: - .ii exclude diversity data in relation to any characteristic where there is a real risk that individuals could be identified, unless all affected individuals consent; and - .iii subject to the foregoing, include anonymised data in relation to each characteristic, categorised by reference to the job title and seniority of the workforce. - .t The Diversity Data Officer shall: - .i ensure that chambers or BSB entity has in place a written policy statement on the collection, publication, retention and destruction of diversity data which shall include an explanation that the provision of diversity data is voluntary; - .ii notify the workforce of the contents of the written policy statement; and - .iii ask for explicit consent from the workforce to the provision and processing of their diversity data in accordance with the written policy statement and these rules, in advance of collecting their diversity data.